davidjameshumphreys/juxtweb/README.md

 ## Credits

-Built on [Up](https://github.com/malcolmsparks/up), an application platform for integrating application components, asynchronously.
+Built with [Jig](https://github.com/juxt/jig), a harness for developing and deploying modular Clojure applications.